COGS18/COGS18.github.io/_build/materials/20-CodeStyle.md

 - Write a descriptive docstring for all functions & classes

-Note: If you're borrowing functions from an assignment, you're going to have to add documentation to these functions.
+Note: If you're borrowing functions from an assignment, you're should add documentation to these functions.

 Comments within the functions you've borrowed noting that you've borrowed it as well as a general note in your project description will suffice for attribution.